PolicyBrief

 IN COMMITTEE

-This bill amends the Animal Welfare Act to include cold-blooded animals like reptiles and fish under its protections for research, testing, and exhibition.
+This Act expands the Animal Welfare Act to include cold-blooded animals like reptiles and fish in its protections for research and exhibition, with specific exclusions for certain farm and lab animals.

 Betty McCollum